cksystemsteaching/selfie/grader/introductory-assignments.md

 ## Software

 Computation is the meaning of software, and software describes how the machine changes from one state into another.
-That means that software brings the computer in the next state.
+That means that software brings the computer to the next state.

 ### Natural Numbers